tnewtont/Detecting_Palm_Oil_Plantations_Neural_Networks/README.md

   - The average F1 score of negative and positive classes was used to update the best model
 - Model was trained on Google Colab's L4 GPU

+## Future Notes
+- Try a different pre-trained model
+- Try unfreezing and doing another grid search but with learning rate and number of epochs
+- Adjusting the augmentation for the positive-class images, maybe reducing one or two different types of transformations